Program Tips

 508-101 Dental Health Safety

 This course begins approximately four weeks prior to the start of the traditional fall and spring semesters.
 It is a hybrid course with both online and classroom components.
-Students are required to come on campus for three, eight hour sessions to complete all skill competencies.
+Students are required to come on campus for four, eight hour sessions to complete all skill competencies.
 This course is a prerequisite for core courses.
-Therefore, students must stay on schedule with course assignments to ensure successful completion of this course with a grade of "C" or higher in order to progress into the core program.
+Therefore, students must stay on schedule with course assignments to ensure successful completion of this course with a grade of "C+" or higher in order to progress into the core program.
 Computer skills are strongly recommended.
 Access to a computer is required.

 Clinical Compliance